dtudk/dcc-git-course-conflicts/README.md

 ## Tutorial 1

-Execute `sh setup.sh 1` from the commandline (requires BASH/Unix) and read output and the following to understand the situation.
+Execute `sh setup.sh 1` from the commandline (requires BASH/Unix) and follow instructions from the output.
+The following elements describe the situation in more detail.

 In tutorial 1 we will examine what happens when you try to `git pull` a remote branch which has diverged from your own commits.